EngineerLogbook/logbook/WORKFLOW.md

 #### Note
-- If you are adding any new requirements for the project, make sure that you are adding it to ```requirements.txt```
+- If you are adding any new requirements for the project, make sure that you are adding it to ```requirements.txt``` in the engbook folder.
 - Use only ```npm install package_name``` to add new packages to the frontend part.